croct-tech/vercel-template-preview/README.md

 ./scaffold.sh
 ```

-The script uses environment variables to determine which template to use and authenticate with Croct.
+The script uses environment variables to determine which template to use.

 ## Explore other templates